 Procurement Contract/Agreement: For the purposes of this policy, a procurement contract/agreement at Rice University is defined as a legally binding written agreement of a business nature committing the University to an exchange of funds or other consideration by the University to a vendor in return for goods or services provided by the vendor.

 Purchasing: The action of acquiring appropriate goods or services to accomplish the goals of the University, department, or researcher.

 Purchasers: With respect to purchasing activity at Rice University, purchasers are any employee or student authorized by the Department or area to select and purchase goods/services from vendors for the sake of daily business activities in accordance with this policy and associated procedures.
 Purchasers will have the authority to spend money on behalf of the University for valid business purposes and receive delegated authority to a specific dollar threshold.

-Purchasing Representative: An employee of Rice who is appointed by Department or area leadership to serve as the purchasing point of contact for the Office of Procurement for his or her department or area.
+Purchasing Representative: An employee of Rice who is appointed by Department or area leadership to serve as the purchasing point of contact for the Office of Procurement for their department or area.
 Purchasing representatives may also be purchasers for their Department or area.

 Transaction: A signed contract, purchase order, cash or electronic action that commits the University to make a payment in exchange for goods or services.

 Vendor, Approved: An approved vendor is a business entity or individual who is not a Rice employee that is eligible to provide goods or services in accordance with acceptable business practices.
 An approved vendor is one that has qualified for inclusion in the Rice University Vendor master database by submitting all necessary information to accounts payable for payment and have passed any required screening requirements (e.g., not on the federal debarred business list).
 Employees and students may select these vendors for use.